What You Need to Know:

 There are many decisions to make when planning for college.
 Some decisions, like what classes to take or what dorm to live in, are probably already on your to-do list.
 But have you thought about health insurance?

 Many students are surprised to find out that their current health plan does not provide coverage when they go away to college.
-Fortunately, in Arizona, there are other health insurance options.
+Fortunately, there are other options for health insurance for Arizona students.

 Why Do Arizona Students Need Health Insurance?